nazstephen/Data-Science/SQL Project/README.md

 - draw conclusions based on each graph and explain the results

 ### Step 5: Test Hypotheses
-- Average user ratings of the Xbox One and PC platforms are the same.
-- Average user ratings for the Action and Sports genres are different.
+project_sql_result_07.csv — the result of the last query.
+It contains data on rides from the Loop to O'Hare International Airport.

+Remember, these are the table's field values:
+- start_ts — pickup date and time
+- weather_conditions — weather conditions at the moment the ride started
+- duration_seconds — ride duration in seconds

+Test the hypothesis:
+"The average duration of rides from the Loop to O'Hare International Airport changes on rainy Saturdays."

-- Set the alpha threshold value yourself.
+Set the significance level (alpha) value on your own.

-- Explain:
+Explain:
-  - How you formulated the null and alternative hypotheses
+- how you formed the null and alternative hypotheses
-  - What significance level you chose to test the hypotheses, and why
+- what criterion you used to test the hypotheses and why

 ### Step 6: Write General Conclusion